Terry Taylor

-Paul Worden Taylor III (born August 12, 1955) is an American retired professional wrestler better known by his ring name Terry Taylor and for his time as an in-ring performer in World Championship Wrestling, and the World Wrestling Federation.
+Paul Worden Taylor III (born August 12, 1955), better known by his ring name Terry Taylor, is an American retired professional wrestler.
+He is signed to WWE as a trainer at the Performance Center.
+He is best known for his time as an in-ring performer in World Championship Wrestling, and the World Wrestling Federation.
 From 2003 until 2011, he worked as a road agent, trainer, interviewer and the director of talent relations in Total Nonstop Action Wrestling.
 Since 2012, Taylor has worked as a trainer in WWE's developmental territory, NXT.

 Professional wrestling career

 Early career (1979–1984)

 Terry Taylor was a popular fan favorite for much of his early career in the Mid-South region, as well as the Mid-Atlantic in the 1980s.
 Taylor was originally selected to be part of The Fabulous Ones tag team with Stan Lane, but that role went to Florida wrestler, Steve Keirn.
 Taylor then formed a tag team with Bobby Fulton called the Fantastic Ones.
 After they split up, Fulton teamed with Tommy Rogers to form The Fantastics.

 On June 7, 1981, Taylor won the NWA World Junior Heavyweight Championship from Les Thornton at the Roanoke Civic Center, dropping it back to him in the return match thirteen days later.
 Also wrestled for Mid-Atlantic Championship Wrestling, and Georgia Championship Wrestling in 1981 and 1982.